waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Wild Encounters:** Can be triggered on 'FLOOR' tiles if they are adjacent to 'TALL_GRASS' tiles.
 (Observed on Route 30).
 - **One-Way Paths:** The gatehouse between Route 29 and Route 46 appears to be a one-way path.
 - **Ledge Mechanics:** I can move sideways (left/right) along 'HOP_DOWN' tiles on Route 29.
-- **Shifting Mazes:** Some routes, like Route 29, can have their layouts change with each step, requiring constant path recalculation.
+- **Shifting Mazes:** Some routes, like Route 29, can have their layouts change, requiring constant path recalculation.
+A stable path seems to have opened at Y=16.

 ## Agent Performance & Lessons
 - **Trust Agents:** I must trust my agents' calculations over my own intuition.